 • Students participate in role play and discussions to develop presentation and interviewing skills.

-• Students receive instructions on how to research well and use online tools more effectively to advance their academic and career pursuits.
+• Students receive instructions on how to research well and use online tools more effectively to advance your academic and career pursuits.

 • Students carry out weekly challenges that will train them in research, planning, problem-solving, implementation and presentation skills.

-• Students receive feedback and exposure from a distinguished person within their related fields in the Weekly Guest Speaker Series, and partake in field visits to potential work destinations.
+• Students receive feedback and exposure from a distinguished person of their related fields in the Weekly Guest Speaker Series, and partake in field visits to potential work destinations.

-Many of the activities and opportunities described above are currently only available to the elite class in Nepal that can afford the very best education, or education abroad.
-Together with Edulift, Freedom to Learn works with many of the poorest and marginalised communities in Nepal and therefore brings opportunities to young people leaving school that need it the most.
+Many of the activities and opportunities described above are currently only available to the elite class in Nepal that afford the very best education, or education abroad.
+Together with Edulift Freedom to Learn works with many of the poorest and marginalised communities in Nepal and therefore brings opportunities to young people leaving school that need it the most.
 This is absolutely fundamental to developing a more equitable and balanced economy and society after the 10 year civil war.
-We are dedicated as organisation to supporting young people to develop the skills and knowledge to enter into valued and productive employment, and to be a real asset to the future development of Nepal.
+We are dedicated as organisation to support young people to develop the skills and knowledge to enter into valued and productive employment, and be real asset to the future development of Nepal.